kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/stamina.md

 **Boost Chakra**: By spending 1 Stamina, you immediately accumulate 2 ki points into any or all your chakras.
 You must have taken the accumulate ki Intention to use Stamina this way.

+**Increase Strength**: By spending 1 Stamina, you can make a Feats of Strength Check to increase your Strength Characteristic for one round.
+Compare your Final Skill Roll to the table below.
+This bonus only applies to Strength Characteristic Checks and Breakage Checks.
+This explicitly does not increase your Strength Modifier or Base Damage.
+This must be declared before you roll the dice for any Check.

+{% include table-index.html table="skill" index="130" %}

 **Increase Speed**: By spending 1 Stamina, you can make an Athletics Check to increase your Movement Value for 1 round.
 This can be done after taking the any of the Movement Actions, the extra movement is just added to how much movement you have left.

 {% include table-index.html table="skill" index="100" %}